 a.
 Television replay or monitor equipment is prohibited at the sidelines, press box or other locations within the playing enclosure for coaching purposes during the game.
-Motion pictures, any type of film, facsimile machines, videotapes, photographs, writing-transmission machines and computers may not be used by coaches or for coaching purposes anytime during the game or between periods.
+Motion pictures, any type of film, facsimile machines, videotapes, photographs, writing-transmission machines and computers may not be used by coaches or for coaching purposes any time during the game or between periods.

-(Exception: Monitors may only be used to view the live telecast or webcast.
+(Exception: Monitors may be used only to view the live telecast or webcast.
 The home team is responsible for assuring identical television capability in the coaches' booths of both teams.
 This capability may not include replay equipment or recorders.)